Authors: John Lee and Puneet Gupta

 Preliminaries

 At the very start of the physical design process is logic synthesis.
 The goal of logic synthesis is to transform a Register Transfer Language (RTL) design description into a gate level netlist.
 Gate cells either comprise of Boolean logic functions, such as NAND and XOR, or as sequential cells such as a flip-flop which provides memory to the design.
-The ISPD 2012 benchmarks provide 11 Boolean logic functions each having 3 different voltage thresholds and each voltage threshold has 10 different sizes.
+The ISPD 2012 benchmarks provide one flip-flop and 11 Boolean logic functions each having 3 different voltage thresholds and each voltage threshold has 10 different sizes.

 Logic gates are designed to input and output either a “high” or “low” voltage representing 1 and 0 respectively.
 In an ideal world, the voltages would only exist at these extreme limits.
 However, this is not the case in reality.
 Thus, each gate has a corresponding voltage threshold which is used to distinguish between a “high” and “low” voltage.